LIFETIME DEAL — LIMITED TIME

 Is there a free version?

-There are indications of a freemium model or free trial, but detailed limits aren’t publicly clear.
-It’s worth contacting onsa.ai for a demo or trial to evaluate its suitability.
+There are indications of a freemium model or a trial, but the exact limits aren’t clearly listed publicly.
+If you want to evaluate it properly, I’d contact onsa.ai for a demo or trial details so you know what you can test.

 How does it compare to [competitor]?